jaiarobotics/jaiabot/src/doc/markdown/page50_communications.md

         xbee_encryption_password: "" # This is used for the encryption password.
                                      # Password is a 128 bit value (16 bytes)
                                      # (optional) (default = "")
+        rf_datarate: 0 # This command applies to the XBee/XBee-PRO SX RF Module.
+                       # Sets and reads the device's RF data rate (the rate at which the device transmits and receives RF data
+                       # over-the-air).
+                       # Synchronous sleep is not supported when BR = 0.
+All devices on the network must have the same BR
+                       # value set in order to communicate.
+BR directly affects the range of the device.
+The higher the RF data
+                       # rate, the lower the receive sensitivity.
+                       # BR also affects the number of hopping patterns (HP) and the number of channels based on region
+                       # (0 - 2, default is 2)
       }
     }
 ```